Thermal Contact. II. A Solvable Toy Model: Introduction

-In the present article, we concentrate on the crudest possible version of a thermal contact: two heat baths are connected via the smallest possible contact.
-So in the ``thermal contact at an interface'' image, we would replace a surface by a point.
-And in the ``heat flow through a piece of material'' image, the bar we consider has microscopic length, cutting any hope of understanding temperature gradients.
-Though we believe that the model has some interest with regard to these interpretations despite its disarming simplicity, we shall give in a moment a third view of thermal contact for which our model is maybe less caricatural.
-But before that, we make yet another simplifying assumption on the way heat is exchanged between the baths: heat bath $1$ (resp. $2$) can flip a dynamical variable $\sigma_1$ (resp. $\sigma_2$) which can take only two distinct values.
+Before that, we make yet another simplifying assumption on the way heat is exchanged between the baths: heat bath $1$ (resp. $2$) can flip a dynamical variable $\sigma_1$ (resp. $\sigma_2$) which can take only two distinct values.
 The energy $\En(\sigma_1,\sigma_2)$ changes when a contact dynamical variable is flipped, and assuming an energy conserving dynamics, this means that some energy comes from, or is given to, the heat bath responsible for the flip.
 Without loss of generality, we may assume that the values taken by $\sigma_1$ and $\sigma_2$ belong to $\{-1,1\}$, and we shall use the name \textit{spins} for $\sigma_1$ and $\sigma_2$.
 In general, the energy $\En(\sigma_1,\sigma_2)$ for the contact dynamical variables could take $4$ distinct values, but we even concentrate on the case $\En(\sigma_1,\sigma_2)= \frac{1}{2}(1-\sigma_1\sigma_2) \gapE$, where $\gapE>0$ is the energy gap.
 In the language of spins, this means the absence of external magnetic fields.
 More abstractly, it implies a twofold symmetry.

 We shall concentrate on a description of the time evolution of interface states $(\sigma_1,\sigma_2)$ by a Markov process, i.e. by a probabilistic description.
 But other approaches are possible.
-For instance, as explained in \paperOne , the motivation for our choices of transition rates comes from invoking an ergodicity argument for a deterministic discrete time evolution of the compound ``heat bath $1$ plus interface plus heat bath $2$''.
+For instance, as explained in paper I, the motivation for our choices of transition rates comes from invoking an ergodicity argument for a deterministic discrete time evolution of the compound ``heat bath $1$ plus interface plus heat bath $2$''.

 As the toy model has only $4$ states, solving it can be reduced in some sense to the diagonalization of a $4\times 4$ matrix, and the twofold symmetry of the energy functional allows to reduce this task to the diagonalization of a pair of $2\times 2$ matrices.
 However, this is not the end of the story, and this takes us to the third interpretation of the model.